-The Medicaid Insurance for Workers with Disabilities (MIWD) program allows individuals with disabilities who are employed to qualify and receive medical coverage if their income makes it so they are otherwise not eligible for Medicaid.
+The Medicaid Insurance for Workers with Disabilities (MIWD) program allows individuals with disabilities who are employed to qualify for and receive medical coverage even if their income makes it so they are otherwise not eligible for Medicaid.

 The Social Security Administration's definition of a disability can be found on the Social Security Administration's website.

 A medically improved disability in the MIWD program is defined as:

 The changes participants will see are to income tests, and the removal of the Trial Work Period (TWP) requirement.
 Current participants will be reviewed for eligibility in the new program and will be notified by DHHS of any changes to their case.